 "Do It Again," as sung by Shirley Horn

 George Gershwin (music) and Buddy DeSylva (lyrics) came up with this beautiful thing in New York City back in 1922, and about forty years later, also in New York City, Shirley Horn (music and lyrics) sang it.
 That's some pretty good integration.
-As a rule, I hate big cities, but I gotta admit they're good melting pots for ingredients like human ingenuity, dexterity (musicians!), and human female voices like Shirley Horn's doing this number till you think you yourself might melt.
+As a rule, I hate big cities, but I gotta admit they're good melting pots for ingredients like human ingenuity, dexterity (musicians!), and human female voices like Shirley Horn's doing this number till you think you might just melt into some kind of longing goo.
 She's the one in charge and she's the one not in charge, she's the seducer and she's the seduced.
 Correct me if I'm wrong, but isn't that the way Eros is supposed to dance its way through human populations?

 There are many other lovely versions of this song by many other great singers and ensembles, but this one is easily my favourite, not just because of Ms. Horn's superb performance, but also because of the band's gently swinging support.
 There's a horn -- I think it's a trumpet -- that provides some particularly impish, naughty punctuation here and there throughout the glorious three-minute spell that you're under while you listen to this New York City miracle.